cznewt/architect-api/doc/source/text/app-intro.rst

 This thesis provides implementation of platform for holistic system modeling.
 It tries to define the main components of system governance, that are required for autonomous long-term opertations and interactions.
-These compoents are the brain, source of truth that provides models to the muscles and senses.
-The muscles are the orchestration platforms, cloud service providess.
+These components are the brain, source of truth that provides models to the muscles and senses.
+The orchestration platforms or cloud service providers are the virtual muscles.
 The senses are the tools that create and process the metrics and event data.
 Usually sences are backed by multiple levels of human powered support teams.
 The proposed platform allows combination of brain, muscles and senses to create entity which can displayes in different perspectives by well tailored visualizations that reflect the actual life-cycle state of the governed infrastructures.